1.1 Background of the study

 2.6 Importance of employment to young people

-2.7 Employment search theory
+2.7 Employment Search Theory

 2.8 Analytical framework

-Economic Journeys to forms of employments
+Economic Journeys to forms of employment

 PERSONAL AND INSTITUTIONAL FACTORS